AbhijyYdv547/ResumeBuilder/Readme.md

-# 📝 Resume Builder
+# 📝 Resume Builder — Dockerized

 A full-stack **Resume Builder** application that allows users to register, log in, fill in their resume details, preview their resume, and download a professional PDF version — all through a clean and intuitive UI.
 Built using the **MERN stack** (MongoDB, Express.js, React/Next.js, Node.js).

+This version is fully **Dockerized** — both frontend and backend have their own `Dockerfile`s, and you can easily run the whole stack using the provided `docker-compose.yml`.

 ---

-## 📁 Project Structure

-resume-builder/

-├── frontend/ # React or Next.js app (UI)

-├── backend/ # Express.js server (API)

-├── README.md # You're reading it!

-└── .gitignore

----

 ## 🚀 Features

-- 🔐 User authentication (Register/Login with JWT)
+* 🔐 User authentication (JWT)
-- 🧾 Fill and save resume details (name, education, experience, etc.)
+* 🧾 Fill and save resume details (name, education, experience, etc.)
-- 👁️ Live resume preview as you type
+* 👁️ Live resume preview as you type
-- 📄 Download the resume as a styled PDF
+* 📄 Download as a styled PDF
-- 🎨 Beautiful and responsive UI
+* 🎨 Responsive UI (Tailwind CSS)
-- 📦 RESTful API with MongoDB integration
+* 📦 REST API with MongoDB integration
+* 🐳 Fully containerized setup

 ---